Parental controls offered by your home internet provider

 Remember that filtering is only part of the solution

 No filter or parental controls tool is 100% effective, and many of the risks that young people face online are because of their own and other’s behaviour.
 It is therefore important to talk to your children about staying safe online with your child and make sure they know that they can turn to you if they get into any difficulty.
 For more information about key topics such as cyberbullying, sexting and social networking, see more advice for parents.

 Other services that are popular with young people also provide tools that are helpful to activate in addition to filters.
 Find out more about YouTube Safety Mode, Google SafeSearch, 4OD Parental Control, BBC iPlayer Parental Guidance Lock, ITV Player PIN number protection and and Sky Go Parental Controls.

-Some of the filters provided may not help protect other devices that can connect to the internet in your home, like an iPod Touch, Xbox or a smartphone for example.
-Watch the videos above to see what your internet provider offers and what devices they cover.
-Many devices such as games consoles, smartphones and tablets have their own parental controls or options for filtering content.
+In addition to content filtering offered by your ISP, many devices such as games consoles, smartphones and tablets have their own parental controls, for example to limit spending or restrict access to apps based on age rating.
 Likewise, many web browsers have built-in tools and features to help you control the kinds of content users can view.
 You can find out more about this in our Parents’ Guide to Technology.

 If children are taking their devices out of the home, it's worth bearing in mind that they could connect to public wifi, for example, in a shop, cafe or restaurant.
 Look out for the Friendly WiFi symbol which shows that the wifi has filters in place to limit access to pornographic content.